Database Virtualization or Cloning

 Download the Windocks Community Edition or email support@windocks.com for a full featured evaluation edition.

-Provision a Windows Server VM (Server 2016, 2019, or 2022), install SQL Server (for SQL database delivery) and then install Windocks as described here.
+Provision a Windows Server VM (Server 2016, 2019, or 2022), install SQL Server (for SQL database delivery) and then install Windocks using the instructions provided with the download.

-For Oracle database delivery, also install the Windocks service for Linux as described here.
+For Oracle database delivery, also install the Windocks service for Linux as described in the download instructions.

-2. Provide the spec to the Windocks orchestrator to build the image
+2. Create the dockerfile to build the image

-• the path to one or more SQL backup or database files or Azure SQL BACPAC files, which database cloning to use Windocks database cloning or volume cloning from other companies)
+- enter the path to one or more SQL backup or database files, which are restored to create a database image

-3. Deliver customized database clones on demand from the image
+3. Deliver database clones on demand from the image

 From the image, deliver database clones to containers or instances.
-The image you built defines where the databases are delivered to.
-You may define an image that delivers containers with clones as well as clones to instances.
 To deliver containers and clones, use the web application or use the docker command line or the REST API.

 4. Use the writeable clones

-Database clones are delivered either to containers or instances based on the image you built.
+Database clones are delivered either to containers or instances based on the image.
 If you delivered to an instance, then connect to that instance for the database clone.
 Clones are writeable.
-Containers are delivered on the machine running Windocks on specified ports.
+Containers are delivered on the Windocks server at specified ports.
 Access these containers with regular database tools or command lines or connection strings.

 SQL Server containers are accessed with SQL Management Studio or Azure Data Studio or SQLCMD.
 Connect with the instance name (such as INSTANCE10002 when the container port is 10002).
 Or you can use the form IPAddressOfWindocksServer,10002 to connect to the SQL container running on port 10002.